dita-cyber/SOC-L2-Interview-Prep/README.md

 If the alert does require escalation, I open a case and follow these steps for the report:

 - Set incident severity and category<br/>
-- Summary of the incident and what happened in a short and clear sentence<br/>
+- Summarize the incident and what happened in a short and clear sentence<br/>
-- I describe how I investigated it, which tools I used, and what logs or tables I analyzed.<br/>
+- Describe how I investigated it, which tools I used, and what logs or tables I analyzed.<br/>
-- I include all relevant technical information: IOCs, affected hosts and users, timelines, and supporting data like commands, OSINT data<br/>
+- Include all relevant technical information: IOCs, affected hosts and users, timelines, and supporting data like commands, OSINT data<br/>
-- I assess the impact of the incident: what systems or users were affected, and what the outcome was<br/>
+- Assess the impact of the incident: what systems or users were affected, and what the outcome was<br/>
-- I provide recommendations for containment, remediation, and prevention<br/>
+- Provide recommendations for containment, remediation, and prevention<br/>
-- Senior analyst peer review to check for investigation accuracy<br/>
+- Review notes and correct layout and typos followed by senior analyst peer review to check investigation accuracy<br/>

 If the client has approved specific remediation actions, I double-check that the scenario fits the approval.
 Then I carry out the appropriate steps, like isolating a host or blacklisting an IP or hash.
 I also document what actions were taken.
 Throughout the process, I always keep in mind the criticality of the asset or user involved.
 Knowing whether I’m dealing with a domain controller or a C-level executive’s machine helps me understand the potential impact of the incident and tailor my response accordingly.